-Delta Omicron Studio was funded by members of the musical fraternity in 1927.
+Delta Omicron Studio was funded by members of the international musical fraternity in 1927.
 The building design is somewhat medieval in character, with an unusual cedar shingle pattern, a steeply pitched slate roof, intersecting gables, and small windows.

-After a 2016 deep-energy renovation, Delta Omicron is now the most energy efficient studio on the property.
-To enhance an interior sense of privacy and flow, the entrance was relocated from the east to the south side where a small addition provides an entry foyer, closet and full bathroom.
+After a 2016 deep-energy renovation, Delta Omicron is now one of the most energy efficient studio on the property.
+To enhance an interior sense of privacy and flow, the entrance was relocated from the east to the south side where a small addition provides an entry foyer, closet, and full bathroom.
 While the large north-facing windows were replaced in kind, the south façade’s existing window was enlarged and a new window cut into the masonry wall to gather additional light in winter months.
-An electric heat pump and LED lighting make the studio warm and bright for the composers and other artists who will call it home in the century to come.
+An electric heat pump and LED lighting make the studio warm and bright for the composers and other artists who will call it a temporary home in the century to come.